2021 MS Mentorship forum is closed out. Stay tuned for 2022!

 Emerging knowledge of the neuropathology of MS and advances in neuro-imaging have expanded treatment horizons in multiple sclerosis.
 It is estimated that within the next decade, the demands of a growing patient population may outstrip the number of professionals dedicated to the treatment of this lifelong chronic disease.

-The MS Mentorship Forum is a unique educational program designed for trainees who are interested in or have recently entered the field of MS practice.
+Now in its seventh year the MS Mentorship Forum is a unique educational program designed for trainees who are interested in or have recently entered the field of MS practice.
 Participants will benefit from specialized training in MS from expert faculty members as well as discussions from peer mentors about networking and mentoring opportunities that will facilitate their successful advancement in their field of specialization.
 Small breakout sessions will allow for attendees to work directly with peer mentors who have recently completed fellowships and entered the field of MS care.

 Scholars must be available to attend events listed below:

-Half-Day afternoon MS Mentorship Forum and
+Full-Day MS Mentorship Forum and

-Evening Scholar Reception;
+Evening Scholar Reception